ValehK08/ADABot/README.md

 ## 🚀 Add the Bot to Your Server

-Click below to invite the bot with admin permissions:
+Click below to invite the bot to your server with admin permissions:

 👉 [Add to Discord](https://discord.com/oauth2/authorize?client_id=1360228903729369278&permissions=8&integration_type=0&scope=bot)